How much do we rely on WiFi?

-In today's world, Wi-Fi isn't just a luxury — it's a necessity.
+WiFi is no longer a luxury — it's a necessity.
 From the moment we wake up to the minute we go to bed, we rely on the internet for (almost) everything, from work and entertainment to keeping in touch with loved ones.
-In 2024, its importance has soared to new heights, enabling remote work, powering entertainment, and driving small businesses forward through connectivity.
+Since COVID-19, its importance has soared to new heights, enabling remote work, powering entertainment, and driving small businesses forward through connectivity.

-But just how reliant are we on Wi-Fi in 2024?
+But just how reliant are we on WiFi?

 We analysed recommended and reported screen times across different ages and generations to determine exactly how much time we are spending online.
 This data highlighted our dependence on constant connectivity, expecting to stay online even when travelling across the country and the world.

-How much screen time is the average Brit consuming in 2024?
+How much screen time does the average Brit consume?

 Screen time is how long you spend glued to electronic devices like phones, tablets, computers, and TVs.
 We all love our screens, right?
 They keep us entertained, connected, and informed.
 But like everything in life, too much of a good thing can sometimes be, well, not so good.